richbira/Pomodoro/README.md

 - Take a 5 minutes short break
 - After four "Pomodoro" take a long break
 - Repeat to step 1

+- Final Result: You have worked for 100 minutes and took 15 minutes break!

+PS: There is also a motivational quote that will help you on being productive! :)

 Language used : Python
 Library tkinter — Python interface to Tcl/Tk